Search This Blog

 In 2020 How Would I Describe My Bowls Delivery?

 My wrist is no longer cocked.
 I abandoned this experiment because it was inconsistent with having a more relaxed arm.
 The biggest change from previous years is that I now hold my bowl tilted, even in the ready position so that no Bryant twist is required during the backswing.
-This follows the observed practice of Stuart Andersen.
-The natural position of my hand when it hangs loosely at my sides not with fingers parallel to my aim line but slightly turned in.
-Previously, when I was using a Bryant twist in my backswing I felt the bowl’s changing center of gravity, as I twisted my wrist, was throwing off the smooth line of my backswing.
+This follows the observed practice of Stuart Andersen (search Stuart Andersen in this blog).
+The natural position of my hand, when it hangs loosely at my side, is not with fingers parallel to my aim line but slightly turned in.
+Previously, when I was using a Bryant twist in my backswing I felt the bowl’s changing center of gravity as I twisted my wrist was throwing off the smooth line of my backswing.
 Starting with the wrist off-center as Andersen does eliminates this perception.
 Bringing my wrist back into line, so the bowl’s running surface coincides with the aim line, occurs in the forward swing and I do not feel it.

 My grip for a draw or running (run-through) shot is best described as having the “C” formed by my thumb and index finger on the bowl’s grip marks.
 (Since I use Aero Zig-Zag Grooved bowls, there is an actual channel for my thumb and finger.)
 My middle fingertip is centered on the running surface of my bowl.
 In contrast, for a drive, all four of my fingers are on the bowl with my index finger on one grip and my baby finger on the other.
 My two middle fingers are near the center of the running surface.
 Putting all four fingers behind the bowl seems to improve my power while preserving accuracy.